Continuation method for PDE-constrained global optimization: Analysis and application to the shallow water equations: Application to the shallow water equations

 In the following, we will refer to those variables which lie between two other hydraulic variables as \emph{interior variables}.
 All other hydraulic variables are referred to as \emph{boundary variables}.
 The staggered grid, and the distinction between interior and boundary variables, is illustrated in Figure~\ref{fig:grid}.

-The mass balance equation (\ref{eq:mass-balance}) is linear and does not need homotopy.
-Discretization on our staggered grid yields
+Throughout the paper we assume, without loss of generality, that the grid nodes are numbered as in Figure \ref{fig:grid}.
+That is, every interior variable $H_i$ has the variables $Q_{i-1}$ and $Q_i$, respectively, to its left and to its right.
+Such variables exist by construction.
+Similarly, any interior variable~$Q_i$ has the variable~$H_i$ to its left and $H_{i+1}$ to its right.

+We now introduce the homotopy parameter $\theta$ interpolating between the linear and nonlinear equations.
+Following interpolation of the linear and nonlinear mass balance equations, (\ref{eq:linear-mass-balance}) and (\ref{eq:mass-balance}), respectively, and discretization on our staggered grid, we obtain the discretized homotopic mass balance equation

 with the index set $I_H$ such that every $H_i$, $i \in I_H$, is an interior variable.
+This is a mildly nonlinear, mass-conservative formulation as in \cite{casulli1998conservative}.

-The momentum equation is nonlinear, whence we introduce a homotopy parameter $\theta$ interpolating between the linear and non-linear equations (\ref{eq:linear-inertial-wave}) and (\ref{eq:inertial-wave}), respectively.
-Recall that the hydraulic radius R is equal to A/P. We obtain the discretized momentum equation
+We now turn our attention to the momentum equation.
+Interpolating between the linear and nonlinear momentum equations (\ref{eq:linear-inertial-wave}) and~(\ref{eq:saint-venant}), respectively, and discretizing on our staggered grid, we obtain the discretized homotopic momentum equation

 with